Scotland's Strategic Framework

 - Public Health Scotland guidance

-- The Strategic Framework for Reopening Schools and ELC, and
+- The Strategic Framework for Reopening Schools and ELC

 - Coronavirus (COVID 19): Advisory Sub-Group on Education and Children’s Issues

-As settings plan to welcome back children and their families and staff, staff wellbeing must be protected.
+As settings plan to welcome back children and their families and staff after holidays or periods of absence, staff wellbeing must be protected.
 Staff will need time to re-connect, to meet, talk and 'check in' with each other.

 Providers should communicate extensively with their staff to ensure that they are clear and confident in implementing the required public health measures and processes in advance of settings reopening to all children.
 There must be clearly defined training sessions for staff on the risk mitigations set out in this guidance.
 To prepare for the return to school age childcare for all children in the future, staff must be given the opportunity to highlight the need for any further local training to help reassure and protect themselves and their colleagues.